 In 2011, the University of Minnesota College of Veterinary Medicine, in collaboration with veterinary schools at the University of Illinois, University of Georgia, and Kansas State University, received a grant from the U.S. Department of Agriculture’s National Institute of Food and Agriculture to develop the first ever National Center of Excellence in Dairy Veterinary Medicine.
 The purpose of developing this Center was to address the ongoing critical need for more intensive and specialized training for senior veterinary students interested in pursuing careers in dairy veterinary medicine.
 Since it's conception, the program has had 91 participants from 10 different colleges participate.
 The Center functions both as a template for future centers of excellence in other areas of food animal production medicine, and as an on-going site for dairy veterinary education.

-The National Center of Excellence in Dairy Veterinary Medicine is now offering this rotation to senior veterinary students from any accredited veterinary school in North America.
+The National Center of Excellence in Dairy Veterinary Medicine continues offering this rotation to senior veterinary students from veterinary schools in North America and around the world.